dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 Here we are going to run a very similar workflow with a few adjustments:
 1. pbmm2 is used instead of minimap2
 2. clair3 is instructed to use another model for hifi reads
-3. cuteSV is using different paramters
+3. cuteSV is using different parameters
 4. pbsv is added to the list of the SV callers

 ![hifi](hifi_dag.png)